 It can also be extremely time-consuming, which is why many businesses have entire departments allocated to it.
 But many smaller companies don’t have that luxury, and those that do will often be looking for fast ways to improve their performance.

 Yet sometimes all it takes is five minutes to make a difference.
 So the next time you are looking for a quick-win, here are eight productive credit control tasks that you can complete in just five minutes.

 1. Review your sales ledger

-This might sound like a large job, particularly for businesses with hundreds of customers, but a quick reviewing of your sales ledger each morning can be a great way to highlight which of your customers are approaching or missing payment deadlines.
+This might sound like a large job, particularly for businesses with hundreds of customers, but a quick review of your sales ledger each morning can be a great way to identify which of your customers are approaching or missing payment deadlines.
 This information can then be used to target where you spend more of your credit control time to get the best results.

 2. Make a courtesy call